 Props are used to support and relax the body and these include blankets, cushions, bolsters, eye pillows and even chairs and walls.
 The body is held in a certain way so that the parasympathetic nervous system and relaxation response is invoked.
 By taking the weight of stress off the body, the body can find its way back to a state of balance.
 Restorative poses are held for long periods of time in order to allow these changes to take place.

 Restorative Yoga is not about having a sleep, although you may find yourself drifting off from time to time!

 It is also not the same as Yin Yoga.
 Yin Yoga is about experiencing a deep stretch and there is is no dynamic movement or stretching involved with Restorative Yoga.

 Restorative Yoga is also not a from of meditation practice.
 Whilst in the poses, you should remain aware of your body and its place in the surroundings without trying to control your mind or thoughts.
 The mind should be allowed to relax (and possibly wander), so don’t worry if you get some random thoughts popping into your head during the practice!

 Finding a Teacher

 Not all yoga teachers are qualified as Restorative Yoga teachers.
 From my own experience, Restorative Teacher training is very different in style to Hatha Yoga teaching and therefore, requires a somewhat different skill set.

 In addition to my Hatha Yoga Teaching and Therapy qualifications, I hold a certificate in Restorative Yoga 50 hour Immersion Training with Whitespace Yoga Studio.
-I am a member of the Independent Yoga Network, the Sports Therapy Association and am on the Register of Exercise Professionals.
+I am a fully qualified PT and a member of the Sports Therapy Association.
 I also have a PGCE and taught in schools for 12 years.